Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 1. Read the article.
 2. List 3 areas related to the article (e.g., "corporate laws", or "quantum physics.")
 3. Define your role as an expert in these areas (e.g., "I am a professional game designer" or "I am a quantum physics researcher").
 The definition must be "I am an expert in ... with a PhD in AREA_1, PhD in AREA_2, and PhD in AREA_3".
-AREA_N MUST be a real scientific area.
+AREA_N MUST be an actual scientific area.
-4. Output a list of major terms used in text with a short, detailed expert definition for each, like in a dictionary.
+4. Output a list of significant terms used in text with a short, detailed expert definition for each, like in a dictionary.
 5. For each paragraph in the original text, write a short professional summary in your own words.
-6. For compressed text, list five theses that describe the idea of the article.
+6. For compressed text, list five theses describing the article's idea.
 7. For each thesis, output 3 supporting facts from the text.
-6. Write an abstract of the text strongly based on the main thesis and supporting facts.
+6. Write an abstract of the text firmly based on the primary theses and supporting facts.
 7. If the text has meaningful numbers, output a table with them.
 8. If the text has meaningful facts, output them in a list.